kierawaltonqa/ims-demo/README.md

 ## Deployment

 Deployment of this project has been managed through the use of a CI pipeline.
 Source code is written on Java, pushed to a VCS (GitHub) and tracked using a Jira Kanban Board.
 Maven is used as a build tool for this process, and JUnit is used for automated testing.
+Mockito is also used to mock interfaces and add a dummy functionality during testing.

 ## Built With